NEW YORK – The Boston Celtics never let this develop into the intriguing series that was expected.

 Meanwhile, the Celtics got better as the series went along, pulling out two close victories in Boston and saving their best for Madison Square Garden, surrounded in orange as it was finally open for postseason basketball again.

-But that couldn't shake the Celtics, who held the Knicks to three field goals in the second quarter to seize control and now will look ahead to an expected showdown with the Heat.
+But that couldn't shake the Celtics, who held the Knicks to three field goals in the second quarter to seize control.

 Garnett made three straight field goals to make it 70-48 in the third quarter before the Celtics let the Knicks back into it.
 Consecutive run-out dunks by Anthony cut it to 14, and New York had it all the way down to 10 when Shawne Williams' 3-pointer with 36 seconds remaining trimmed it to 82-72 after three.